StephenHuang3/StephenHuang3/README.md

 # Hello there, I'm Stephen! 👋

-I'm a third-year **Computer Science student at the University of Waterloo** 📚, specializing in Machine Learning and Full Stack Development.
-My career goal is to innovate and make a significant impact as a Machine Learning Engineer.
+I'm a fourth-year **Computer Science student at the University of Waterloo** 📚, specializing in Machine Learning, Infrastructure, and Full Stack Development.
+My career goal is to innovate and make a significant impact as a Machine Learning and Infrastructure Engineer.

-I'm eager to apply my skills in a challenging co-op position for the **Winter and Summer of 2025**.
+I'm eager to apply my skills in a challenging full time position starting **Summer of 2026**.

 ## Skills 🔭